 FINRA requires and enforces up-to-date licensing for all firms and brokers.
-They also ensure that brokers are keeping up-to-date with their industry education and registrations.
+They also ensure that brokers are keeping up-to-date with their industry education, best practices, and registrations.

 Day-to-Day Brokerage Activities

-Field agents of FINRA visit brokerages on a consistent and ongoing basis to monitor and observe the day-to-day activities and minimize potential for risk.
+Field agents of FINRA visit brokerages on a consistent and ongoing basis to monitor and observe the day-to-day activities and minimize the potential for risks to accounts.

 FINRA also keeps close tabs on any advertisements that brokers are placing or any claims they’re making in their marketing materials.
 They do so to make sure that their claims and information are accurately captured and represented.